LIEP Frequently Asked Questions

 It is possible to live on-campus or off-campus.
 For more information about on-campus housing, visit the website for Residential Life.
 Students attending a 7-8 week session during the Fall or Spring may not be able to live on campus due to limited housing.
 To reserve a spot in the Residence Halls, be sure to fill out the Housing Application with your LIEP Application.

 I am a U.S. permanent resident or in another visa status besides F-1.
 How do I enroll in the LIEP program?

-As a U.S. permanent resident or U.S. citizen, you still need to complete an application.
-You do not need to provide proof of financial support.
-If you are in another visa status and you do not want to switch to F-1 student status, you do not have to submit proof of financial support, either.
+As a U.S. permanent resident, U.S. citizen, or you have another visa status, you can attend LIEP.
+You need to complete an application, but you will not have to complete the financial support documents.
 If you are in another visa status, you might not be able to study at LIEP full-time.
-If you would like to switch to F-1 status or if you have questions about your status, contact LIEP at firstname.lastname@example.org or +1-504-864-7550.
+If you would like to switch to F-1 status or if you have questions about your status, contact LIEP at firstname.lastname@example.org or +1-504-864-7543.

 Can I attend Loyola after I complete the LIEP program?

 YES.
 If you complete the requirements of admission to a degree program, you can continue your studies at Loyola.
 For more information about applying for a degree program visit www.apply.loyno.edu